-In summary, the Austrolorp is a gorgeous, hardy, sturdy bird that thrives in a free-range environment.
-It was selectively bred during its development to be both a good meat bird and a very prolific egg-layer.
-They are gentle, friendly, quiet and peaceful, and make a good addition to a mixed-breed flock or when kept as an Austrolorp-specific flock.
+In summary, the Australorp is a gorgeous, hardy, sturdy bird that thrives in a free-range environment.
+It was selectively bred during its development to be both a good meat bird and a very prolific egg layer.
+They are gentle, friendly, quiet, and peaceful and make a good addition to a mixed-breed flock or when kept as an Australorp-specific flock.
 They lay large light-brown eggs in abundance.

 Joseph Hudson has been raising chickens for over 15 years.
 In 2018, he completed the Agriculture & Natural Resources program at Mt.
 San Antonio College.
 He currently raises over 1400 chickens on his 7.5-hectare farm.
 He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch.

 9 thoughts on “Discover Australorp Chicken: Eggs, Height, Size and Raising Tips”